SimoDev98/Product-Service-API/README.md

 # Product Service API

 ## Description
-This project is an API that simplifies the managing tasks of product data in back-end or server-side projects such as e-commerces, marketplaces, Inventory managment system etc. Adapting the API to your product data or system requirements is a simple task because the architecture of the API performs four independent layers which are model, repository, controller and server.
+This project is an API that simplifies the managing tasks of product data in back-end or server-side projects such as e-commerce, marketplaces, Inventory management system etc. Adapting the API to your product data or system requirements is a simple task because the architecture of the API performs four independent layers which are model, repository, controller, and server.
 The data transfer is done over HTTP protocol in JSON format.

 ## Stack of technologies and dependencies.
 The current version is powered by the following technologies:
-  * **Node.js** as the runtime enviroment.
+  * **Node.js** as the runtime environment.
   * **MongoDB Cluster** No-SQL database for persistence layer.
   * **AWS S3** service for files storage.
   * **Express.js** server framework.